EN

 • To:

-Homo Creativus — Humankind, as we really are: our true nature; our species character.
+Homo Creativus — Humankind, as we really are: Our true nature.
+Our species character.
+The most fundamental aspect of the human.

 • From:

-Human beings as inherently or primarily: rational-calculating; individualistic; self-interested; financially motivated; competitive; adversarial; materialistic; consumption-driven.
+Human beings as inherently or primarily rational-calculating; individualistic; self-interested; monetarily motivated; competitive; adversarial; materialistic; consumption-driven.

 • To: